nenitaE/TaskWabbit/taskwabbit_stories.md

     * I should be able to create, update or delete a review for taskers that have finished a task for me.
         * I should be able to change the star rating inside the review for the specific tasker

-## Becoming a Tasker

-* If I'm a logged out user:
-    * I should not be able to have access to become a Tasker

-* If I'm a logged in user:
-    * I should have access to become a Tasker
-        * I should see a button near the logout button in the navigation bar "become a tasker"
-            * pressing this button should bring me to a form to fill out needed information to become a tasker
-    * Once I have become a Tasker I should be available to perform tasks of the type I specified for other people in my area.